TransformTO

 TransformTO is a plan adopted by the City of Toronto to bring the city to carbon neutrality by 2040.
-The plan was adopted by city council unanimously in July 2017, and has components addressing buildings, transportation, waste, and natural systems.
-The plan initially started in response to the 2016 Paris Agreement, aiming to reach net-zero carbon emissions by 2050, but the timeline was accelerated following the council's 2019 declaration of a climate emergency by city council.
+The plan was adopted by city council unanimously in July 2017, initially proposed in response to the 2016 Paris Agreement, aiming to reach net-zero carbon emissions by 2050.
+The timeline was accelerated following the council's 2019 declaration of a climate emergency by city council.
+The plan has four sub-strategies, addressing buildings, transportation, waste, and natural systems.

 While the main goal of the TransformTO is to reach net-zero carbon emissions, it also aims to achieve co-benefits that positively impact the lives of Torontonians.
 Thus, the plan targets social equity, public health, protections for low-income groups, and local economy enhancements.

 History

 Consultations for the plan started in 2015, as the Paris negotiations were underway.
 It precedes the federal government's 2020 net-zero emissions accountability act, which made the target of carbon neutrality by 2050 legally binding.
 The consultation was initiated with leadership from City Council, and was done as a collaboration between the city's environment and energy division and The Atmospheric Fund, with input from 10 other divisions and 20 community representatives, including indigenous groups.

 The plan originally aimed to reduce carbon emissions by 80% by 2050.
 In December 2021, propelled by councillor Mike Layton, the city set a new timeline for reaching net-zero by 2040, 10 years earlier than the national goal.

 The Toronto & York Region Labour Council endorsed the plan.